 Here is a screenshot of a piece of music that I have been working with in MEI, Recuerdos by Gabriel Grovlez, as it appears in Sublime Text.

-The hierarchical nature of the file is clear in the indented format.
+The hierarchical nature of the file type is clearly illustrated by its indented structure.
 I won’t go into much more detail about MEI.
 Those who are interested to know more can go to the official website for the Music Encoding Initiative here.
 What I am using MEI for at the moment is the analysis of scores such as this one, by working with my husband who is a computer programmer to write search programs.
 That subject is for a later post.
 Here, let’s see what Joachim Veit had to say about using MEI for critical editions and how his comments could be extended into the realm of music transcriptions.

 Joachim Veit is a German musicologist who over the past 30 years has developed a reputation as an editor of critical editions, especially his editions of Carl Maria von Weber’s compositions.
 It is a testament to Veit’s expertness as an editor that he is open to using something like MEI, which is quite different from the pen-and-paper editing process that he was used to but that also offers many new advantages.
 On the final day of the Tours MEI conference, Joachim Veit gave a keynote speech about what he has been doing with MEI since 2012, under the auspices of the Edirom Project.
 Based on my notes, here were some of his main points about how MEI has helped him to make better critical editions.